How long can you stay in Europe? Schengen 90/180 rule explained

-What is the 90/180 rule?
+What is the Schengen 90/180 rule?

-How to calculate your days
+How to calculate your Schengen visa days

 Calculating your permitted stay can be tricky, particularly with multiple trips.
 The key is to count backwards from your planned date of departure:

-• Start with the date you intend to leave the Schengen Area
+- Start with the date you intend to leave the Schengen Area

-• Count back 180 days from that date
+- Count back 180 days from that date

-• Add up every day you spend in the Schengen Area within that 180-day window
+- Add up every day you spend in the Schengen Area within that 180-day window

-• Note that every calendar day you are physically present in a Schengen country (even if just for layover for a few hours) counts towards your 90 days
+- Note that every calendar day you are physically present in a Schengen country (even if just for layover for a few hours) counts towards your 90 days

-• Both entry and exit days count as full days
+- Both entry and exit days count as full days

 The total number of days must not exceed 90.
 The European Commission provides an official calculator to help you navigate the complexity of the rolling window.

-Real-life examples of the 90/180 rule
+Examples of the Schengen 90/180 Rule

 Understanding the rule with a few practical examples can prevent a serious mistake.

-• A single long stay: you enter the Schengen Area on 1 January and stay for 90 consecutive days.
+- A single long stay: you enter the Schengen Area on 1 January and stay for 90 consecutive days.
 When you leave on 31 March, you have used up your entire 90-day allowance.
 You cannot re-enter the Schengen Area until 180 days have passed since your first entry date (around 29 June).

-• Multiple short trips: you spend 30 days in the Schengen Area in March and another 30 days in May.
+- Multiple short trips: you spend 30 days in the Schengen Area in March and another 30 days in May.
 You leave on 31 May.
 You still have 30 days remaining in your 180-day period.
 You can return for another short trip later in the year, as long as your total stay in any 180-day period does not exceed 90 days.

-• The rolling window: you enter the Schengen Area on 1 July and stay for 60 days.
+- The rolling window: you enter the Schengen Area on 1 July and stay for 60 days.
 You leave and return on 1 November.
 From your return date, you must look back 180 days to 5 May.
 Your 60-day stay from July and August counts towards your 90-day limit.

 The impact of new digital systems